Skip to main content

 • Optionally, the Metal CLI tool

-IPv4 & IPv6
+IPv4 and IPv6

 Since we’re talking about networks, we’re going to be dealing with IP addresses.
 You’re likely familiar with these numbers from daily use, but having a little deeper understanding will help with figuring out where things are going wrong.
-For the most part, everything we’ll be dealing with uses the long standing IPv4 format.
+For the most part, everything we’ll be dealing with uses the long-standing IPv4 format.

 IPv4

-The main takeaway from breaking down our 55.82.200.45/29 address above is the device with that IP will treat any of 55.82.200.40 - .48 addresses as local to it, only forwarding requests outside of said network to its default gateway or router.
-What is a gateway, though?
-People tend to think of the internet as “one large network” – but that is slightly inadequate.
-Actually, the internet rather resembles a huge amount of small networks joined together.
-Every network segment with connectivity to other networks on the internet is assigned a so-called autonomous system number, also referred to as AS number or ASN.
+People tend to think of the internet as “one large network,” but that is slightly inadequate.
+Actually, the internet is more like huge amount of small networks joined together.
+Every network segment with connectivity to other networks on the internet is assigned a autonomous system number, also referred to as an AS number or ASN.
 ASNs are used by routers to announce to all other routers on the internet what IP address ranges they are responsible for.
-When a computer on network A needs to talk to a computer on network B (i.e. any computer that is not part of its own local network), it will forward its request to the locally configured router, usually also referred to as gateway or default gateway for that matter.
-The gateway will forward the packets to the router having announced its public responsibility for the network to which the target host’s IP address belongs to.
-The path a packet needs to take to make it from its source to its target is usually referred to as route.
-Your system will usually only know the route to its default gateway, from where routing will happen mostly dynamically based on the worldwide routing tables.
-This allows any arbitrary host in any subnet of the internet to communicate with any other arbitrary host in general (specialities such as firewalls are left out here for the sake of simplicity.
+When a computer on network A needs to talk to a computer on network B (or any computer that is not part of its own local network), it will forward its request to the locally configured router, usually also referred to as a gateway or default gateway.
+The gateway will forward the packets to the router that has announced its public responsibility for the network that the target host’s IP address belongs to.

 IPv6